 This is a book for everyone who is ready to choose courage over comfort, make a difference and lead.
 When we dare to lead, we don't pretend to have the right answers; we stay curious and ask the right questions.

 In this book Brown, explains how vulnerability is both the core of difficult emotions like fear, grief, and disappointment, and the birthplace of love, belonging, joy empathy, innovation and creativity.
 This book is about putting ourselves out there to take risk of getting criticized or feeling hurt.
-But when we stop back and examine our lives we find that nothing in as uncomfortable as standing on the outside of our lives and wondering what would it be like to be courageous and step into vulnerability or difficult conversations.
+But when we step back and examine our lives we find that nothing is as uncomfortable as standing on the outside of our lives and wondering what would it be like to be courageous and step into vulnerability or difficult conversations.

 New Jim Crow argues that we have not ended racial caste in America: we have simply redesigned it.
 Alexander shows that, by targeting black men and decimating communities of color, the U.S. criminal justice system functions as a contemporary system of racial control, even as it formally adheres to the principle of color blindness.
 The New Jim Crow challenges the civil rights community--and all of us--to place mass incarceration at the forefront of a new movement for racial justice in America.